PrestaShop/docs/src/content/1.7/development/architecture/legacy/hooks.md

 First, on setup, class LegacyHookSubscriber will retrieve all legacy hooks using `hooks = Hook::getHooks();`.

-Then it will create as many event subscriptions as there are hooks, following a naming convention.
+Then it will create as many event subscriptions as there are hooks, following a naming convention based on database IDs.

-For example if module 267 has subscribed to hook 82, LegacyHookSubscriber will create a subscription `call_82_267`.
+For example if module with `id_module` 267 has subscribed to hook with `id_hook` 82, `LegacyHookSubscriber` will create a subscription `call_82_267`.

 ### Dispatching